IditMedizada/WhatsApp-Web/README.md

 - [Authors](#authors)

 ## Description
 This is a chat application that allows users to register, login, and communicate with their contacts in real-time.
+The project includes a server-side component that handles data storage and retrieval using MongoDB as the database.

+The registration screen validates all fields to ensure they are filled in correctly, and the user's information is stored in the MongoDB database.
+The login screen checks the user's credentials against the registered users in the database and authenticates them before granting access to the chat screen.

+The chat screen now incorporates sockets to enable real-time communication between users.
+When a user sends a message, the socket automatically updates the recipient's screen to notify them of the new message.
+This ensures that users can engage in seamless and immediate conversations.

-The project includes a registration screen that validates all fields to ensure they are filled in correctly.
-The login screen checks that the user is registered and authenticated before granting access to the chat screen.
-The chat screen includes a list of contacts that can be added, searched, and selected for messaging.
-Messages are sent and received in real-time using React components and state management.
-The user interface is designed using HTML, CSS, and Bootstrap 5 to provide a modern and responsive design.
-While there is no server-side functionality yet, the project provides a solid foundation for building a complete chat application with a server backend.
+The chat application features a contact list that allows users to add, search, and select contacts for messaging.
+The contact information, including the list of contacts and messages, is stored in the MongoDB database and can be accessed and updated in real-time.

+The user interface of the application is designed using HTML, CSS, and Bootstrap 5, providing a modern and responsive design.
+With the server-side functionality and the integration of sockets, this project serves as a robust foundation for building a complete chat application that facilitates efficient communication among users.

 ## Screens
 The project includes the following screens: